sa-ne/demo-firewalld/DemoWalkThru.md

   * After timeout value, config returns to previous state
   * Wait 30s and issue last command again
 * Disable all network traffic (e.g. suspected breach or attack)
+  * Warning: your session will lock up immediately!
+Make sure you have console access to the test system!
-  * For best results, issue the following command from a SSH session.
-Warning: your session will lock up immediately
+  * Issue the following command from a SSH session, again make sure you can access the system console, your SSH session will lock up.
   ```
         # firewall-cmd --panic-on
   ```